 B.A. in History and Philosophy, Loyola College in Maryland (now Loyola University Maryland)

-Martin is a farmer and private investor.
-Previously, he was General Manager of Moodlerooms, an enterprise education service software provider.
+Martin is the CEO of NxGenEd, LLC, an educational software company and a sheep farmer.
+Previously, he was Chairman, CEO, and General Manager of Moodlerooms, an enterprise education service software provider, which was acquired by Blackboard in 2012.
 Additionally, he established The Shepherd Group, a retained executive search firm, after serving as a managing director of three global search firms.
 Knott was also owner/CEO of an engineering and construction mechanical contracting company serving the mid-Atlantic region, and chairman and CEO of a major real estate holding company.
 He is a trustee of The Marion I. and Henry J. Knott Foundation.

 He resides in Easton, MD.

 Emily Widger Maurer, '06

 M.S. in Early Childhood/Special Education, Johns Hopkins University ‘11